220.127.116.11 Both members of couple die during bereavement period

 Survivor dies shortly after partner's death

 If a surviving pensioner (the survivor) dies shortly after receiving a LBP for their partner's death, the survivor is treated as a single pensioner.
-That is, 1 further pension instalment is paid to the estate for all the days in the entitlement period for which they die.
+That is, one further pension instalment is paid to the estate for all the days in the entitlement period for which they die.

 If a surviving benefit recipient dies shortly after receiving an LBP for their partner's death, the survivor is treated as a single benefit recipient.
 This means that no additional instalment is paid, as single benefit recipients are only entitled to payment up to the end of the day immediately before the day on which they die.